+I absolutely love teaching, sharing my thinking and skills with lovely likeminded people.
+I offer a varied programme of textile workshops and whether ‘Clothwork’ or ‘Woodwork’, each one is inspired by my own art practice.
 Many people know me as ‘The Purple Thread Shed’ – indeed this is my Facebook & Instagram profile.
-This is the name of my own studio in the garden of my home in Roslin, near Edinburgh and it’s where I first started teaching my textile workshops.
+This is the name of my own studio in the garden of my home in Roslin, just south of Edinburgh in Scotland and it’s where I first started teaching my textile workshops.

 I currently offer the following workshops